 Pitstop has added a new module – fleet work order management, where fleet managers can create, view existing and keep track of ongoing work orders.
 For example, the fleet manager can update the work order status to one of the following: Open, Pending, In Progress, Blocked for Parts, Waiting for Approval, and Resolved.

 Example of the work order management module – View All Work orders

-When creating the work order there are two main components that the fleet manager needs to fill in – the work order header and the work order line.
+When creating the work order, there are two main components that the fleet manager needs to fill in – the work order header and the work order line.
 For the work order header, the fleet manager can assign various other useful fields Repair Type (Breakdown, Driver Reports, PM, Inspection, custom reason), Repair Priority (Critical, Major, Minor), Report date, work order start, and completion date.

-Pitstop uses the work order data in the background to continuously learn about your fleet and analyze why the vehicle went in for service.
+Pitstop uses the work order data in the background to continuously learn about your vehicles and analyze why the vehicle went in for service.
 Pitstop generates reports around the total downtime and cost incurred to the fleet and how Pitstop could have reduced the breakdowns by leveraging our predictive alerts ahead of time.
-Pitstop’s AI flywheel also continues to learn from the work order data and improves the prioritization of alerts in case the alerts were missed.
+Lastly, Pitstop’s AI flywheel also continues to learn from the work order data and improves the prioritization of alerts in case the alerts were missed.

 Example of work order management reporting – Downtime Savings with Pitstop